 Raise your hand if you've ever dreamt of throwing it all away and moving to the woods to build a perfectly quaint rustic-modern cabin.
-The wildly popular coffee table book Cabin Porn, released a few years ago, proves that it's a common fantasy.
+The wildly popular coffee table book Cabin Porn, released in 2015, proves that it's a common fantasy.
 But with a cabin in the middle of the woods or not, you can achieve a similar look, even in the heart of the city, if you know the simple keys to modern-rustic décor.

 So how exactly do you get the modern-rustic décor look?
 It all starts with reclaimed wood accents, midcentury-modern furniture, and layered textures.
 Ready to give your space the look and feel of a relaxing weekend mountain escape?
 Look no further than these modern-rustic décor ideas.

 Reclaimed wood walls are the hallmark of rustic décor, but in this space, the suspended fireplace gives the room a decidedly modern edge.
 If the architectural style of your space is very rustic, keep the furniture and accessories simple to avoid overwhelming the room.

 This room by Jessica Helgerson has a midcentury-modern feel—the glass walls, slanted ceiling, and Eames chair are staples of the period.
 The wood accents and shag rug give it a slight rustic edge, though.
 When in doubt, cozy lounge chairs by a window will always evoke weekend retreat vibes.

 To give your rustic space a more modern feel, paint the wood accents white.
 This Bellport, Long Island, home in New York was refreshed with a coat of paint and new colorful furniture, like an Eero Saarinen womb chair.